FindMySchool LogoFindMySchool

 Uniform consists of royal blue sweatshirts or cardigans with the school logo, white polo shirts, grey or black trousers or skirts, and black shoes.
 PE kit includes a white t-shirt, navy shorts, and trainers.
 Uniform can be purchased from the school office or local suppliers.

 Tight catchment.
-With a last distance offered of 0.309 miles in 2024, securing a place requires living very close or having a church connection.
+With a furthest distance at which a place was offered of 0.309 miles in 2024, securing a place requires living very close or having a church connection.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families should verify current distances before relying on a place here.

 Faith commitment expected.
 St John's Christian character is genuine and pervasive.
 Daily worship, prayer, and Gospel values shape school life.
 Families uncomfortable with explicit religious teaching should look elsewhere.
 Church attendance is prioritised in admissions, meaning non-worshipping families face reduced chances unless living within the tightest distance.